Age of consent: Reforms in the 19th and 20th century

 In the United States, as late as the 1880s most states set the minimum age at ten to twelve (in Delaware, it was seven in 1895).
 Inspired by the "Maiden Tribute" articles, female reformers in the U.S. initiated their own campaign, which petitioned legislators to raise the legal minimum age to at least sixteen, with the ultimate goal to raise the age to eighteen.
-The campaign was successful, with almost all states raising the minimum age to sixteen to eighteen years by 1920.
+The campaign was successful, with almost all states raising the minimum age to between sixteen and eighteen years by 1920.

 In France, Portugal, Denmark, the Swiss cantons and other countries, the minimum age was raised to between thirteen and sixteen years in the following decades.
 Though the original arguments for raising the age of consent were based on morality, since then the raison d'être of the laws has changed to child welfare and a so-called right to childhood or innocence.

 In France, under the Napoleonic Code, the age of consent was set in 1832 at eleven, and was raised to thirteen in 1863.
 It was increased to fifteen in 1945.
 In the 1970s, a group of prominent French intellectuals advocated for the repeal of the age of consent laws, but did not succeed.

 In Spain, it was set in 1822 at "puberty age", and changed to twelve in 1870, which was kept until 1999, when it became 13; and in 2015 it was raised to 16.